 In any business or project, a big-picture goal must be accomplished.
 In entrepreneurship, that big-picture goal encompasses every aspect of the business, from HR and operations to marketing and sales.
 In consulting, you’re juggling many tasks against a large project goal.

 When I oversaw operations at Roshni Rides, I was responsible for everything under the sun.
 Twenty-four hours a day wasn’t enough for what I wanted to accomplish.
 At one point, we ran 20 routes and only had one operations manager, plus myself.
 We oversaw all the routes, recruited drivers, and handled complaints.
 At this juncture, I had to decide whether to put in the extra work or prioritize hiring someone else for the role so I could put my energy and expertise toward a higher-priority task.
-I chose to hire help to relieve me of my duty so that I could focus more on creating additional routes and helping with the app development.
+I chose to hire help to backfill my duties so that I could focus more on creating additional routes and helping with the app development.
 This resulted in our routes growing 5X in about one year, from 20 routes to 100 routes.

 The same perspective and aptitude for prioritization apply to any major project.
 Dedicated team members are highly vested in the projects they take on, which often means their work extends beyond their job description or scope.
 Being able to zoom out and see the big picture and simultaneously zoom in to see the smaller details allows team members to hone in on what needs to get done to reach the project goals on time.
-Prioritization is what creates excellence in project outcomes.
+This prioritization is what creates excellence in project outcomes.

 Ultimately, adaptability and the ability to work under constraints are necessary for both roles.
-Whether you’re an entrepreneur or a consultant, being effective, empathizing with leadership, and executing the right tasks will equip you to achieve the outcomes necessary to thrive in your role.
+Whether you’re an entrepreneur or a management consultant, being effective, empathizing with leadership, and executing the right tasks will equip you to achieve the outcomes necessary to thrive in your role.

 Share: